Rajjat/watermarkingTrajectory/README.md

 **Robust and Effective Watermarking for GPS Trajectories**

-Four different implementation of the watermarking algorithm is present in the folder 'Code':
+Four different implementations of the watermarking algorithm are present in the folder 'Code':
 1. W-Trace
 2. TrajGuard
 3. IMF
 4. SVD

-Each method consists of differnt python files for :
+Each method consists of different python files for :
 a) Watermark insertion- watermarkInsertion.py
-b) Adding noise to the trajeactory data: AddotherNoises.py, AddhybridAttack.py, AddinterplotationAttackFFT.py,  AdddoublEmbeddingAttack.py, AddinterplotationAttackFFT.py
+b) Adding noise to the trajectory data: AddotherNoises.py, AddhybridAttack.py, AddinterplotationAttackFFT.py,  AdddoublEmbeddingAttack.py, AddinterplotationAttackFFT.py
 c) Extracting Noise from Noise data: extractWatermarkFromNoises.py, extractwatermarkFromInterpolate.py